littlephillips/events-api-/README.md

     Admin and Clients

 *   Admin is a special user
-    to signup Admin include allinadmin in the username
+*   To signup Admin include allinadmin in the username

 *   Admin can create an event